neumino/neumino.github.io/_posts/2015-02-01-a-hidden-gem-in-reql.md

 But this is not the only advantage of having an embedded chainable language;
 you can import the query language in your own classes by just copying the commands.
-This is what [thinky](https://thinky.io) (a Node.js ORM) does and this has three benefits:
+This is what [thinky](https://thinky.io) (a Node.js ORM) does and this has multiple benefits:

-- It is easy to do; it is way easier than implementing your own methods to query the database.
+- It is easy to do and require very little work.
 - Because the API is the same, the learning curve is a [Heaviside step](http://en.wikipedia.org/wiki/Heaviside_step_function).

 This article explains how to replicate ReQL API using rethinkdbdash.
 The same